 10 apps with best user onboarding flow

-LinkedIn, a professional social network has 400+ million user base across 200 countries.
+LinkedIn, a professional social network has a 400+ million user base spanning across 200 countries.
 The LinkedIn app has a consistent user onboarding flow across different devices.
 So whatever mobile devices your use, you get the same feeling.

 Instagram, the most used photo sharing app provides an easy to navigate onboarding experience.
 It allows you to signup either using your email id or you can connect using facebook.
 In just three steps of signup process you are into the main app page.

 In consistency with their message “Signup to see photo’s and videos of your friends”, it lets you import contacts from your facebook or your phone whom you can follow.
 You can also follow celebrities and other public figures.

 With their in-app guide, it shows lets users know that by tapping on the camera icon you can share your first photo or video.
 After that the process of sharing is self explanatory.
 Instagram is a great app with perfect example of function oriented user onboarding.

 Soundcloud is a popular music social network app.
 It allows you to signup using your email id, facebook login or google id.
 After its one step signup process you are asked to “continue” according to the terms and conditions of the app.
 Next, it asks you to allow the app to send you newsletters to your email.
 Then you’re done and on to the main page.

 In the main app page, you can follow people based on given hash tags.
 Given its minimalist user interface design, user with any background can explore through the app to search music, follow users or stream their own audio or podcast.